iCliniq Logo

 • Dialysis is considered if the kidney function is severely affected.

 • Cardiac medicines are prescribed to maintain the rate and rhythm of the heartbeat.
+Blood thinners are recommended to minimize the risk of clot formation.
+Certain drugs may be prescribed to increase urination and reduce the strain on the heart and kidneys.

 • If the organs are damaged to the extent that further corrective treatments do not seem fruitful, it is better to consider organ transplantation as an effective treatment intervention.
-However, organ transplantation is a complex surgical procedure; hence it is initiated only if all the patient factors are favorable for the surgery.
+However, organ transplantation is a complex surgical procedure; hence, it is initiated only if all the patient factors are favorable for the surgery.

-What Are the Potential Complications That Could Arise From A A Amyloidosis?
+What Are the Potential Complications That Could Arise From AA Amyloidosis?

 • Kidney failure.